rcazzara/seldovia/_people/Warren_Dorothy_Anderson.md

 cemetery_plot: 39
 source_file: Cemetery Directory
 ---
-**Dorothy Imogene Anderson  Warren** , the daughter of [**Jack and Helen Anderson**](./Anderson_Jack_Conrad_Sr.md) was born in Seattle, Washington on July 7, 1927.
+**Dorothy Imogene ANDERSON Warren** , the daughter of [**Jack and Helen Anderson**](./Anderson_Jack_Conrad_Sr.md) was born in Seattle, Washington on July 7, 1927.
 The family was living in Seldovia at the time of the 1930 census, but they spent time in Washington as well.

 Dorothy married Jack Harrison Warren in Anchorage in 1945.